-To recap, while IEEE 802 supports the goals of the SC 6/WG 1 Security Ad Hoc Group, we do believe it would be far more productive for a China NB representative to present to IEEE 802 security experts at an IEEE 802 meeting.
+To recap, while IEEE 802 supports the goals of the SC 6/WG 1 Security Ad Hoc Group proposal, it will be more productive for a China NB representative to present to IEEE 802 security experts at an IEEE 802 meeting.
 IEEE 802 reiterates its invitation for the China NB to attend an IEEE 802 plenary meeting, noting that IEEE 802’s July 2017 plenary meeting will be held in Berlin, Germany.
-We also extend this invitation to any other NBs that would like to participate in or observe the discussion.
+This invitation includes any SC6 NB that would like to participate in or observe the discussion.

-It is our sincerest hope that direct dialogue will lead to resolution and we look forward to a more productive working relationship under the PSDO agreement.
+It is our sincere belief that direct dialogue will lead to resolution and we look forward to a more productive working relationship under the PSDO agreement.

 Regards,